The RGU Graduate Apprenticeship in BA (Hons) Accounting

 The course is arranged over five years, with an honours degree awarded at the end of year four, and the ICAS CA qualification after the final year.

-Your apprentice will be exempt from the Test of Competence (TC) level of the ICAS qualification.
+Your apprentice will be exempt from the Knowledge level of the ICAS qualification.

 Entry requirements are at the discretion of the employer, but it is recommended your apprentice has strong Higher or A Level results – like those that would secure a place at university.
 They should be a school leaver or a graduate with a non-accounting degree.
 They must also be resident in Scotland.
 There are no age restrictions to undertake this apprenticeship.

-If you are interested in taking a graduate apprentice, please contact email@example.com.
+If you are interested in taking a graduate apprentice, please contact us by filling in the form below.
 Funding places are allocated to employers annually on a first come first served basis and we encourage employers to get in touch early.

 Frequently asked questions